TelmoAlexandre/blue_prism_2021/README.md

 - redux-devtools-extension - To use the useful chrome extension - React DevTools.

 The app is responsive to mobile.
 I chose to open the logs sections in a drawer when the browser window is small.
-The general font color, opacity and background where all created by myself.
+The general font color, opacity and background were all created by myself.

 In terms of the more technical side of the app, I kept all components smaller than 100 lines of code.
 The API requests are implemented in their own custom hooks.